 When married couples have trouble in their relationship, they often seek out a variety of options to improve the marriage before settling on divorce.
 If divorce is not quite right for you or you simply have not made up your mind about whether to commit to it, legal separation could be a better alternative option.

-Some couples choose legal separation because a decisive issue has degraded their ability or willingness to reside together in the short term.
+Some couples choose legal separation because a decisive issue has degraded their ability or willingness to live together in the short term.
 Others legally separate because doing so has the potential to create separate finances, which could impact tax obligations.

 Whatever your reason for considering a separation agreement, making the decision is often easier when you understand some of the benefits and limitations of these agreements, as well as some of the basic requirements.
-If you live in Will County or any of the surrounding areas, a local lawyer could help you make an informed decision about how a separation agreement may impact you.
+If you live in Will County or any of the surrounding areas, a local family lawyer could help you make an informed decision about how a separation agreement may impact you.

-Important Factors to Consider
+Important Factors to Consider with a Marriage Separation Agreement

 For many couples, the primary benefit of legal separation is the fact that it does not actually end their marriage.
 Instead, it provides a framework for how you and your spouse will live separately.
 It can also identify the rights and responsibilities of each party to the agreement, potentially including spousal support and child support obligations where applicable.